lkmoeller/retarget/README.md

 ````

 ### 4. Database generation method
 Note that all databases were initially generated without using FlashFry for off-target prediction to limit the computational complexity.
-All WT-targeting gRNAs were subsequently compiled and filtered according to their off-targets, yielding a reduced dataset.
-The final databases were generated by running REtarget in its off-target prediction mode on this reduced dataset.
+All WT-targeting gRNAs were subsequently compiled and filtered according to their off-targets, yielding a reduced dataset, from which we compiled the summary files listed above.

 ---